Hungary puts pressure on the EU by delaying Finland and Sweden's vote on NATO - ExBulletin

 Orban has also been accused of having an unduly close relationship with Russian President Vladimir Putin and failing to break with him even after Russia launched its invasion of Ukraine.

-In a resolution in the European Parliament last year, EU lawmakers said Hungary had become a “hybrid regime of electoral autocracy” under the nationalist government of Orban, and that its undermining democratic values of the blocs l withdrew from the community of democracies.
+In a European Parliament resolution last year, European lawmakers said that Hungary had become a hybrid regime of electoral autocracy. under the nationalist government of Orban, and that his undermining of the democratic values of the blocs had taken him out of the community of democracies.

-The only reason Hungary was sanctioned for corruption and EU funds suspended… was Hungary’s geopolitical positioning, its continued blockade of support for Ukraine and in particularly the Hungarian position regarding the Ukrainian aid programme, he said.
-And instead of coming to the conclusion that this geopolitical positioning and blockade policy alienated even their closest allies, they simply go further down this path.

-In a further sign that the freezing of EU funds in Budapest played a role in Hungary’s refusal to vote to ratify NATO, the Hungarian parliament sent a delegation of lawmakers to Stockholm and Helsinki at the start of the March to resolve political differences that Orban said had raised doubts among some Hungarian lawmakers. whether to support applications from the Nordic countries.
+Further sign that the freezing of EU funds in Budapest played a role in Hungary’s refusal to vote for NATO ratification, the Hungarian parliament sent a delegation of legislators in Stockholm and Helsinki in early March to resolve political differences that Orban said had raised doubts among some Hungarian lawmakers about whether to back the candidacies of the Nordic nations.

 It is not right for (Sweden and Finland) to ask us to take them on board when they are spreading blatant lies about Hungary, about the rule of law in Hungary, about democracy, about life here,” Orban said in a radio interview last month.
 Can anyone want to be our ally in a military system as they shamelessly spread lies about Hungary?

-While the Hungarian delegation later signaled its support for NATO membership bids, the Hungarian parliament this month postponed a ratification vote twice in two weeks and did not give a date. precise as to the date on which the vote could take place.
+While the Hungarian delegation later signaled his support for NATO membership bidsHungary’s parliament this month postponed a ratification vote twice in two weeks and did not give a specific date as to when the vote might take place.

 Although Orban and his government may hope to win concessions from the EU by delaying the NATO vote, they have probably overplayed their game, as the patience and trust of Hungary’s allies begins to wear thin. said Hegedus.